Tuesday, April 28, 2020

 The time my third great-grandfather spent in the Union Army during the Civil War is the only time he spent in the military.
 He was stating that he was now wholly disabled and unable to work as a machinist, his normal occupation.

-This Surgeon's Certificate is found in the Civil War Pension File of my paternal third great-grandfather.
-This examination was complete...
+This receipt is from the Civil War Pension File of my paternal third great-grandfather and is for some paper hanging that my third great-gra...

 I grew up knowing my maternal grandfather was in the Civilian Conservation Corps (CCC) and I had a general understanding as to what it was. ...